Thursday, Dec 28, 2017

 Statistics show that fewer than eight percent of people who make New Years’ resolutions manage to keep them for the entire year.
 Another study revealed up to 80 percent of people have stopped working on their resolutions as early as February.

-With this in mind the staff of Harbin Clinic Vitality Fitness has some tips on ways to pick and keep realistic resolutions.
+With this in mind the fitness team at Harbin Clinic has some tips on ways to pick and keep realistic resolutions.

 Set attainable goals

 Whether it’s to lose a lot of body weight, to tone up your muscles or to improve your 5K run time, it’s great to have goals.
 But everyone needs to realize to reach the big goals, they first have to hit the smaller ones.

 “Start off by setting several smaller goals,” Brian Price, an exercise physiologist, says.
 “Achieving those smaller goals helps build confidence and momentum toward reaching the larger objective.”

 “Sometimes people set such lofty expectations that they are just setting themselves up for failure.
 And when they can’t reach those goals, they give up,” Price says.